Cable Car Lines in Other California Cities

 Second and Broadway

-Los Angeles Second Street cable train at Fort (now Broadway) in 1885, photographed by C.C.
+Los Angeles Second Street cable train at Fort (now Broadway) in 1893-1895, photographed by C.C.
 Pierce (Source: [group 1:12], William C. Barry Collection of Los Angeles Area Photographs, BANC PIC 1964.056--PIC, The Bancroft Library, University of California, Berkeley).
+Thank you to Don Young for correcting the date.
 Jan, 1999 Picture of the Month.

 line: Second Street from Spring Street to Diamond Street (now Beverly Boulevard)